yucenli/nlp-s17/README.md

 	import ner

 	# Create an instance of the sample sentence
-	sentence = ner.NER("Abraham Lincoln was born in Hodgenville, Kentucky.")
+	sentence = ner.NER("Abraham Lincoln was born in Hodgenville Kentucky.")

 	# Prints the sentence along with its part-of-speech tags and named entities
 	sentence.printTag()